-Seen on the TAT logo and B10 coin, this five-spired landmark has been known as the 'Temple of Dawn' ever since the soon-to-be King Taksin landed by the then Wat Magog at sunrise in October 1767.
-Renamed Wat Jaeng when it was part of Taksin's palace, Wang Derm, it became Wat Arun under Rama II, before being remodelled by Rama IV.
-The sundry Chinese-style structures pale before the iconic, 81m-high (266ft) Khmer-style prang (spire), with four 'corncob' prang at the corners, all inlaid with polychromatic ceramic shards.
+Seen on the TAT logo and 10-baht coin, this five-spired landmark has been known as the 'Temple of Dawn' ever since the soon-to-be King Taksin landed by the then Wat Magog at sunrise in October 1767.
 Briefly home to the Emerald Buddha, Wat Arun features a pair of yaksa (giant) statues, ceramic gables and 120 Buddha images.
-Don't rush it on a canal tour, go separately on the B3 ferry from Tha Tien.
+Don't rush a visit on a canal tour.
+Instead, access the temple via the public ferry from Tha Tien, and wander the temple grounds for as long as you wish.